Scarjit/Asterisk-AI-Voice-Agent/README.md

 ### 📞 Try it Live!
 (US Only)

-Experience all three golden baseline configurations with a single phone call:
+Experience all four production-ready configurations with a single phone call:

 **Dial: (925) 736-6718**

+* **Press 5** → Google Live API (Multimodal AI with Gemini 2.0)
-- **Press 6** → Deepgram Voice Agent (Enterprise cloud with Think stage)
+* **Press 6** → Deepgram Voice Agent (Enterprise cloud with Think stage)
-- **Press 7** → OpenAI Realtime API (Modern cloud AI, most natural)
+* **Press 7** → OpenAI Realtime API (Modern cloud AI, most natural)
-- **Press 8** → Local Hybrid Pipeline (Privacy-focused, audio stays local)
+* **Press 8** → Local Hybrid Pipeline (Privacy-focused, audio stays local)

 Each configuration uses the same Ava persona with full project knowledge.
-Compare response times, conversation quality, and naturalness!
+Compare response times, conversation quality, and naturalness across providers!

+**NEW in v4.2**: Google Live API integration with Gemini 2.0 Flash!
 **NEW in v4.1**: Try asking the agent to "transfer me to support" or "email me a transcript"!

 ## 🛠️ AI-Powered Actions (v4.1+)